-38: The superimposition of lines of different colors creates an unsatisfactory three-dimensional effect which will be brought onto a single plane when sections of yellow, red, and blue begin to interpenetrate within every line in the shape of small squares (New York City - Diagram C) and this will be the genesis of Broadway Boogie Woogie (39).
+As mentioned in PLATE 5, the superimposition of lines of different colors we see in 38 creates an unsatisfactory three-dimensional effect which will be brought onto one plane when sections of yellow, red and blue begin to interpenetrate within every line in the shape of small squares (PLATE 5 - New York City - Diagram C) and this will be the genesis of Broadway Boogie Woogie (39).

-Stimulated by the current world situation, in February 1940 Mondrian begun to write an article to make it clear that art makes evident the evil inherent in Nazi and Communist conceptions.
+In February 1940 Mondrian begun to write an article to say that art makes evident the evil inherent in Nazi and Communist conceptions.
 The German invasion of the Netherlands on May 10, 1940 and the Dutch surrender five days later deeply upset Mondrian, who was increasingly worried that London would be bombed.
 The surrender of France on June 22 of that year caused Mondrian to stop working for as long as he remained in London.
 The American artist Harry Holtzman, who had visited Mondrian in 1934 in Paris to hear about his theories in person, persuaded Mondrian to move to New York.
 Following intense nazi bombing raids Mondrian decided to leave London for the USA.
 Many European artists and intellectuals had preceded him.
 The artist arrived in New York City on 3 October 1940.

 This document constitutes an original "format" created by Michele Sciam to explain the work of Piet Mondrian.
-The explanatory diagrams of Mondrian's paintings are original works created by Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.
+The explanatory diagrams of Mondrian's paintings are original works created by © Michele Sciam 1989 - 2025 - All rights reserved Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.

-39: The painting is referred to as BBW from now on.
+Broadway Boogie Woogie is referred to as BBW from now on.
 My explanation of it will be based on the diagrams shown in PLATE 5, in which I have broken down and analyzed the composition.
 Viewed as a sequence, the diagrams help us to visualize a dynamic process.
 The diagrams should not be intended as an indication of how Mondrian did progressively paint the canvas, rather as a visual aid to understand its meanings.

 The uniform lines of 38 come into direct communication in BBW, with fragments of the horizontal entering the vertical and vice versa.
-The interpenetration of colored lines generates a multitude of small gray, yellow, red, and blue small squares (BBW Diagram A).
+The interpenetration of colored lines generates a multitude of gray, yellow, red, and blue small squares (BBW Diagram A).
 To be more precise, there are no yellow squares but only larger intervals of space between the gray, red, and blue squares.
 Yellow appears rarely in the form of a small square and more frequently as a linear segment.
-The lines of BBW are therefore mostly yellow.
+This is why the lines of BBW appear mostly yellow.

 The univocal, absolute space of every single line (entirely horizontal or vertical) becomes a relative space within the small squares where both directions simultaneously coexist.
-The dual and finite character of the small square thus contrasts with the univocal and infinite nature of every line.
+The dual and finite character of the small square thus contrasts with the univocal and infinite nature of every single line.
 The small squares are therefore entities in a state of unstable equilibrium continuously moving along the lines trying to balance the momentary opposition between their horizontal "soul" with the vertical line they become part of and vice versa.

-The concomitance of horizontal and vertical, which constitutes the very nature of every small square, is "inevitably"

-called into question by every single line in which the small square is located.
-Careful observation of the small squares shows in fact that they continuously undergo slight expansion and contraction inside the lines.
+The concomitance of horizontal and vertical, which constitutes the very nature of every small square, is "inevitably" called into guestion by each line in which the small square is located.
+Careful observation shows in fact that the small squares continuously undergo slight expansion and contraction inside the lines.

-Human beings too are part of an infinite space (the lines) as the natural universe and live a condition of inner duality, always contended between instincts and thought.
-This generates imbalances that lead individuals to act in order to re-establish a better balance with themselves.
+Every human being too is an entity which is part of an infinite space as the natural universe and live a condition of inner duality, always contended between instincts and thought.
+This generates imbalances that lead individuals to act in order to establish more stable and durable balances with themselves and their environment.